cliche818/pdf_conversion_challenge/README.md

 2 requires installing poppler on my Mac, 1 just works out of the box.
 Both returns a string representing the PDF.
 1 is also maintained, unlike 2 (the wrapper is not maintained anymore).
 I will go with 1.

+## /upload
+Does not check if there are duplicates.
+It will create a new record in the invoices table and overwrite the file that is already there.
+For processing_status, there could be more (i.e error, initialized), but for now there is only "success". pdf_string_converter.rb is responsible for converting pdf to string. invoice_extractor.rb is responsible for getting the raw values out of the invoice string.